pritalb/pritalb/README.md

 - 👋 Hi, I’m @pritalb
 - 👀 I’m interested in being a Language-Agnostic Programmer.
 - 🌱 I’m currently learning Django and Javascript.
+I'm also looking forward to learning Rust and Elixir in future.
 - 📫 How to reach me:
    My ID is Pritalb#1979 on Discord.